sbonias/password-generator-js/README.md

 - 4/10/21
 - I had to refresh my memory on how terminal(local) to github pages publishing actuall works, took me awhile but finally got things up and running
 - Worked on an interesting css animation by leveraging the keyframes blink properties, learned how to manipulate each frame of the alloted time in order to create a more vibrant header
+- 4/12/21
+- Attempted to get background music for this app to play, after having wasted much time, it was determined that it's not a relatively easy thing to do without an actual media player on the page or an end user triggering the event.
+Chrome has made it really difficult to autoplay music on the web due to marketing/advertisers taking advantage.
+So the decision was made to not proceed with any type of auto background music for this app I guess for good reason.
+Maybe will revisit down the road how to incorporate some sort of audio.
+- 4/14/21
+- Applied some styling to the Generate Password button by creating a hover effect using the transform and translate properties.
+Ultimately creating the button element to move up by a small degree to create an animation effect.